NOTICE REGARDING THE VANDERBILT UNIVERSITY MEDICAL CENTER WELLNESS PROGRAM

 Health Plus uses anonymous group data to plan and prioritize programs and services to meet the health needs of the Vanderbilt University Medical Center's employee population, therefore helping to develop a culture of wellness.
 All analysis, including program and cost-effectiveness evaluation, will be done using aggregate data (your data combined with those of other participants which does not personally identify you or other individuals).

-Health Plus will use the list of participants who have completed the yearly Health Assessment to give eligible participants Vanderbilt wellness benefits such as access to the Vanderbilt Recreation and Wellness Center and the Go for the Gold Wellness Credit.
+Health Plus will use the list of participants who have completed the yearly Health Risk Assessment to give eligible participants Vanderbilt wellness benefits such as the Go for the Gold Wellness Credit.

 In addition, a list of participant names of Vanderbilt employees successfully completing Start!
 Physical Activity Program challenges will be used to distribute prizes.